ib-da-ncirl/airport_codes/README.md

 ## Setup

-* Specify the path to the UN/LOCODE zip file, in the environment variable **UNLOCODE_PATH**.
+The application may be supplied by one of the following methods:
-* Create a configuration file for the mongoDb server, following the format outlined in [mongo_cfg.sample](https://github.com/ib-da-ncirl/db_toolkit/blob/master/db_toolkit/docs/mongo_cfg.sample).
+* Create a YAML configuration file named config.yaml, based on [sample.yaml](airport_codes/doc/sample.yaml), in the project root.
-* Specify the path to the configuration file, in the environment variable **MONGO_CFG**.
+* Specify the path to the YAML configuration file, in the environment variable **AC_CFG**.
-* Create a configuration file for the Postgres server, following the format outlined in [postgres_cfg.sample](https://github.com/ib-da-ncirl/db_toolkit/blob/master/db_toolkit/docs/postgres_cfg.sample).
-* Specify the path to the configuration file, in the environment variable **POSTGRES_CFG**.
+* Enter the path to the YAML configuration file via the console.
-* Alternatively, each parameter may be entered via the console.

 ## Execution